alextdel/mdl_bu_script/readme.md

 1. **Permission Errors**: Ensure the script has appropriate permissions to access the Moodle configuration file and write to the backup directories.

-2. **Database Access Issues**: Verify that the database credentials in `config.php` are correct and that the MySQL user has the necessary permissions, such as `SELECT` and `LOCK TABLE
+2. **Database Access Issues**: Verify that the database credentials in `config.php` are correct and that the MySQL user has the necessary permissions, such as `SELECT` and `LOCK TABLES`.

-S`.

 3. **Maintenance Mode**: Check if the script properly enables and disables maintenance mode.
 Review the log for any errors in these operations.